Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

-In \cite{Andreev2022cod}, the authors modify the tree decoder of the CCS scheme in \cite{Amalladinne2020Acoded} by replacing it with two codes capable of correcting $t$ errors: the first one modifies the conventional tree code by giving it the ability to recover $t$ errors (called $t$-tree), and in the second one, Reed-Solomon (RS) code is employed.
-In \cite{Yun2024Erasure}, the outer encoded message bits are partitioned into sub-blocks, and each sub-block is transmitted in a different slot after CS encoding, with AMP at the receiver.
+As explained in the previous section, CCS was initially proposed for URA over GMAC.
+In subsequent literature, it has also been applied to the fading scenario, see \cite{Andreev2022cod,Amalladinne2019asy,Yun2024Erasure}.
+In \cite{Andreev2022cod}, the authors replace the tree code of the GMAC CCS scheme in \cite{Amalladinne2020Acoded} by list recoverable codes that are capable of correcting $t$ errors.
+They propose two outer code constructions: The first is a modified tree code with the ability to recover $t$ errors (called the $t$-tree), and the second is a Reed-Solomon (RS)-based code.
+In \cite{Yun2024Erasure}, the outer encoded message bits are partitioned into sub-blocks, and each sub-block is transmitted in a different slot after CS-type encoding, with AMP at the receiver.
 Moreover, in \cite{Amalladinne2019asy}, the authors utilize CCS for the asynchronous URA model.
 More specifically, during the encoding stage, they append $T_z$ additional zeros to the end of each CS sequence, where $T_z$ represents the maximum possible delay of the system.
-At the receiving end, the decoder takes into account all potential delays, ranging from one symbol to a maximum of $T_z$-symbol delays when performing CS decoding.
+At the receiving end, the decoder takes into account all possible delays, ranging from one symbol to a maximum of $T_z$-symbol delays during the decoding process.